raymon-roos/find-the-squares/README.md

 # Problems

+### Performance

-Performance: This solution would require a lot of memory for large inputs, not to mention the quadruple nested loops.
+This solution would require a lot of memory for large inputs, not to mention the quadruple nested loops.
 Though it only finishes the inner two loops only in case there is an actual rectangle at that location.
 An improvement would be if it could skip ahead in the grid using the bounds of a detected square, so it wouldn't be repeating so much work.

+### Detecting valid rectangles inside larger, asymmetric shapes

+Currently, rectangles are
-It does not actually detect rectangles!
-Only squares!
-The problem is in how “rectangles” are tested for validity, using the `$maxwidth` value.
-I wanted to avoid false positives for patterns like this :
+tested for validity, using the `$maxwidth` value.
+I wanted to avoid false positives for patterns like this:
 ```
 A A A A A
 A X X X X